Training Your Puppy or Dog

 Tone is so important, like when you want to call your dog to you, make sure you have a happy tone.
 Use cues consistently, like “off”, “leave it,” and the ever-important “good girl” or “good boy.”
 When you’re training your puppy, make sure to reward and praise your dog.

 4. Jumping Up On People

-When your dog jumps up to greet you when you walk in the door, it is a friendly, flattering gesture.
+When your dog jumps up to greet you when you walk in the door, it is a friendly, flattering gesture and cute when puppies are little.
 However, it can be frightening for young children, people with allergies, strangers scared of dogs and elderly.
-Plus damage clothing and ladder stockings.
+Plus it may damage clothing and ladder stockings.
 Jumping up uninvited is generally not a desirable behaviour in dogs.